andylolu2/cuda-mnist/README.md

 > 1. I preloaded all data into memory in order to minimise the host-device data transfer overhead.
 > 2. I allowed the PyTorch implementation to have a few warm-up steps before timing, to allow the JIT compiler to compile the graph.

-## Matrix multiplication on GPU
+## How Matrix Multiplication Works on the GPU

-The [CUTLASS docs](https://github.com/NVIDIA/cutlass/blob/main/media/docs/) have a detailed explanation of how matrix multiplication works.
-I'll try to explain it more intuitively here.
+One day, I woke up and realised how little I knew about how matrix multiplication works on the GPU.
+Having done so many machine learning projects, I feel ashamed (not really) that I don't know how the most important operation in ML works.
+I decided that I must go out of my PyTorch/JAX bubble and **venture into the horrors of CUDA**.

+TODO

-Matrix multiplication is often referred to as GEMM (General Matrix Multiplication) in the CUDA world.
+Matrix multiplication is often referred to as GEMM (**Ge**neral **M**atrix **M**ultiplication) in the CUDA world.
 Efficient matrix multiplication is highly hardware-specific and so the design of the algorithm maps closely to the hardware architecture.

 > [!NOTE]
 > **Brief overview of CUDA architecture**